UHasselt-DSI-Data-Systems-Lab/code-reproducability-yannakakis/README.md

 - [**yannakakis-join-implementation**](./yannakakis-join-implementation/): Yannakakis implementation in Datafusion. (dependency of [intermediate_to_df_plan](./intermediate_to_df_plan/))

-Do not forget to clone submodules well when cloning this repository.
+Do not forget to clone submodules as well when cloning this repository.
 You can do this by adding the `--recursive` flag to the `git clone` command:

 ```bash
 git clone --recursive <URL>